 - Magic Mountain Saloon (the bar I’m posting from)

 The first thing I like to do is check the number of likes the ‘top’ section of my geotag get.
-Why do I can about this?
+Why do I care about this?
 Well, I want my content to be in the ‘top section’ on Instagram’s locations.

 Here are the average number of likes received for these geotags.